LaDoring/gridoku/README.md

 # Gridoku

-I welcome everyone to use my source code to create own Gridoku.
+I welcome everyone to use my source code to create own Gridoku (sudoku).
 In these simple staps you are ablae to create your own sudoku game with a fascinating desing.

 # Creating your Gridoku